carpentries-incubator/scrna-seq-analysis/_episodes/03-pre-processing.md

 11544
 ```

-The second file is the `features.tsv.gz`, which contains the ENSEMBLE id and gene symbol
+The second file is the `features.tsv.gz`, which contains the ENSEMBLE ID and gene symbol

 ```
 zcat features.tsv.gz | head -5